nickfargo/prochan/src/selector.coffee.md

       IMMEDIATE = 0x10

-A `Selector` instance is a generator, delegated inline (`yield* select...`), to be consumed immediately and one time only.
+A `Selector` is itself a generator, to be delegated (`yield* select...`) and consumed immediately, one time only.
+In this way it acts as an indirection to a `delegate` generator, the identity of which will be determined by the selection of one of the operations.

       @::[Symbol?.iterator or '@@iterator'] = -> this